How Much Water Do Mint Plants Need To Thrive?

 How do I adjust my mint’s watering schedule during the different seasons?

 In warmer seasons, like spring and summer, you’ll generally need to water more frequently as the soil dries out faster.
 In cooler seasons, like fall and winter, reduce the frequency of watering since the plant’s growth slows down.
 The best way to monitor the soil moisture is to use the finger test and adjust your watering schedule accordingly to maintain even moisture.
+For more information about overwintering your mint visit my, Can Mint Plants Survive Winter?
+A Comprehensive Guide to Overwintering Mint.

 Can I use a self-watering pot for mint, and how does it affect watering frequency?